hazelcast/hazelcast-cpp-client/README.md

 ### 7.4.1.
 Using Map

-Hazelcast Map (`imap`) is a distributed map-> Through the C++ client, you can perform operations like reading and writing from/to a Hazelcast Map with the well known get and put methods.
+Hazelcast Map (`imap`) is a distributed map.
+Through the C++ client, you can perform operations like reading and writing from/to a Hazelcast Map with the well known get and put methods.
 For details, see the [Map section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#map) in the Hazelcast IMDG Reference Manual.

 A Map usage example is shown below.